-Twenty-eight miles of barriers, while assigned a year of construction, cannot be assigned a cost.
-Data are produced on a 3-year cycle.
-California and Arizona did not provide data for the years 1999, 2000, and 2001 and therefore these years may not be comparable with previous years.
+Forty-five miles of barriers, while assigned a year of construction, cannot be assigned a cost.

+California did not provide data for the years 1999 - 2004 and therefore these years may not be comparable with previous years.

-U.S. Department of Transportation, Federal Highway Administration, Office of Environment and Planning, Highway Traffic Noise Barrier Construction Trends (Washington, DC: 2003), tables 1 and 3.
+U.S. Department of Transportation, Federal Highway Administration, Office of Environment and Planning, Highway Traffic Noise Barrier Construction Trends (Washington, DC: May 2006), tables 1 and 3.